TheSofox/WakeMapper/README.md

 The program will only read data from the video game, it will not modify it in any way.
 The map is displayed in the program's own window.

-The map itself comes from a scan of offical merchandise combined with an in game texture of an in game wallmap.

 To download and and run the program immediately, get the program from here: https://bitbucket.org/Sofox/wakemapper/downloads/WakeMapper.exe

 The program is standalone, no installation needed.

+The map itself comes from a scan of official merchandise (as seen here: http://alanwake.wikia.com/wiki/Bright_Falls ) combined with an in game texture of an in game wallmap.

 ### Build Instructions ###